jocelyndb/FloorPlan/README.md

   whether I can place it in a given location – it should not be possible to place furniture on top of other furniture or within the margin of other furniture

+## Instructions for Grader
+- To add multiple floors to a plan,
+1. Choose a plan from the main menu (I suggest you use the Musqueam plan)
+2. Now an empty architecture planner the size of the lot specified in Musqueam Plan should appear accompanied by a toolbar which displays the floors as well as options for making, selecting, and deleting floors.
+3. To add a floor to the plan, click the "Make Floor" button on the toolbar
+4. Draw a rectangular floor on the lot by clicking and dragging on the planner
+5. After letting go, you should be prompted for a label for the floor and its number
+6. Now the floor can be selected from the list in the toolbar (click on it in the list and then click select and it will be displayed along with its number and label

+- To delete a floor,
+1. Complete steps 1 and 2 from the previous procedure
+2. Choose a floor by clicking it
+3. Select delete, and the floor will be deleted

+- You have already seen the visual component of my application – the display of the floors

+- You can save the state of my application by selecting "Quit" on the toolbar and choosing to overwrite the existing file
+- You can reload the state of my application by selecting a saved plan from the main menu